 Documents available from the Urban Planning and Development Division

 - Building plans for your home (we have most of these plans on file)

 - Zoning specifications, the PIIA, etc.

-To obtain these documents, the property owners must go to the Urban Planning and Inspection service counter.
+To obtain these documents, the property owners must go to the Urban Planning and Development service counter.
 They may also delegate someone, authorized by letter to obtain copies of the required plans.
 Under the Act respecting access to documents held by public bodies and the protection of personal information, no document may be issued without proof of identity or a letter of authorization.

 Please note that we do not provide property owners with a certificate of location.

 A certificate of location is an official document prepared by a land surveyor.
 It allows you to determine the exact location of the structures erected on a site.
 It is also accompanied by a description of the property.
 It is an integral part of a real estate transaction.